th2-net/th2-infra-operator/README.md

 #### Main objectives
 * Monitor Kubernetes events related to the _Th2CustomResources_ and Generate or modify corresponding Helm Releases.
-* Create Vhost in RabbitMQ for each deployed schema.
+* Based on config map `rabbit-mq-app-config` which is deployed by infra-mgr, creates Vhost in RabbitMQ for every schema namespace.
 * For each Vhost create user in RabbitMQ and configure its permissions.
 * Based on pins described in CRs and pins described in _Th2Link_ resources declare queues in RabbitMQ.
 * Bind queues in RabbitMQ according to _Th2Link_ resources.